-- ▶ The confirmation beep operates only in measurement mode and display mode. - If a gas alarm has occurred, the gas alarm takes precedent. - ▶ The confirmation beep operation can be modified using the setup program sold separately.
+- Only the "LED+BUZZER" and "less than 60 seconds" setting is subject to performance certification (certificate numbers BVS 23 ATEX G 002 X and PFG 23 G 003 X).) - > The confirmation beep operates only in measurement mode and display mode. - If a gas alarm has occurred, the gas alarm takes precedent. - > The confirmation beep operation can be modified using the setup program sold separately.

-The buzzer and LEDs operate as follows depending on the confirmation beep operation type.
-The default setting is [OFF].
+The default setting for MED/UK-MER specifications is [OFF].

+When set to [ON] in the MED/UK-MER specifications, the beep loading time is 300 seconds.
-• [OFF]: Do not operate.

-[LED]: The LEDs operate twice at the set operating time interval.
-[BUZZER]: The buzzer sounds twice at the set operating time interval.

-· [LED+BUZZER]: The LEDs and buzzer operate twice at the set operating time interval.

-• [BUMP/CAL]: The LEDs light up for one second at the set operating time interval when the bump test expiration function is enabled and the span adjustment expiration date has passed or when the bump test expiration function is enabled and the bump test has expired.
+- [OFF]: Do not operate. - [LED]: The LEDs operate twice at the set operating time interval. - [BUZZER]: The buzzer sounds twice at the set operating time interval. - [LED+BUZZER]: The LEDs and buzzer operate twice at the set operating time interval. - [BUMP/CAL]: The LEDs light up for one second at the set operating time interval when the bump test expiration function is enabled and the span adjustment expiration date has passed or when the bump test expiration function is enabled and the bump test has expired.
+The buzzer and LEDs continue to operate even when the product is restarted until span adjustment or bump testing has been performed for all of the installed sensors. - [ALM ALRT]: The LEDs light up for one second at the set operating time interval when a gas alarm (including negative sensor fault) occurs.
+The buzzer and LEDs continue to operate, even if the product is restarted, until span adjustment or bump testing has been performed for all of the installed sensors. - [B/C/ALM]: The LEDs light up for one second at the set operating time interval when a gas alarm (including negative sensor fault) occurs when the bump test expiration function is } enabled and the span adjustment expiration date has passed or when the bump test expiration function is enabled and the bump test has expired.
 The buzzer and LEDs continue to operate even when the product is restarted until span adjustment or bump testing has been performed for all of the installed sensors.

-• [ALM ALRT]: The LEDs light up for one second at the set operating time interval when a gas alarm performed for all of the installed sensors.

-(including negative sensor fault) occurs.
-The buzzer and LEDs continue to operate, even if the product is restarted, until span adjustment or bump testing has been testing has been performed for all of the installed sensors.

-• [B/C/ALM]: The LEDs light up for one second at the set operating time interval when a gas alarm

-(including negative sensor fault) occurs when the bump test expiration function is } enabled and the span adjustment expiration date has passed or when the bump test expiration function is enabled and the bump test has expired.
-The buzzer and LEDs continue to operate even when the product is restarted until span adjustment or bump